These smoked salmon potato chip canapés are crunchy, tangy, and totally craveable.

 Assemble the canapés no more than 30 minutes before serving.
 This keeps the chips crunchy.

-Important: Avoid serving smoked salmon to pregnant people, young children, or anyone with a weakened immune system.
+Important: Smoked salmon should not be served to pregnant women, young children, or anyone with a weakened immune system.

 Frequently Asked Questions